microsoft/azurechat/docs/6-chat-over-file.md

 AZURE_DOCUMENT_INTELLIGENCE_KEY=
 ```

-4. At this point, you should have the capability to generate new chat sessions with opting of the `file chat` type.
-Click on the `Choose File` button to select your document and then the `Upload` button to upload your file.
+4. At this point, you should be able to start new chat sessions with the `File` option.
+5. Once the `File` chat option is selected, click the `Choose File` button to select your document and then click the `Upload` button to upload your file.
 Please note that the Form Recognizer service supports PDF (text or scanned), JPG and PNG input documents.
-6. Upon the successful completion of the file upload, you will be able to start a conversation with a chatbot using the chat box in the app.
+6. Once you receive a notification about a successful file upload, you should be able to start chatting with chatting with a chatbot.

 ### Things to consider: